 Ad Blockers vs Premium

 Browser ad blockers still mostly work but require constant updates as YouTube changes detection.
 Mobile YouTube ads cannot be blocked easily.
-So Premium has become the legitimate workaround for ad-free viewing.
+So Premium has become the legit workaround for ad-free viewing.

 Family Plan Reality Check